sigp/lighthouse/book/src/ui-configuration.md

 > The Beacon Node must be run with the `--gui` flag set.

-If you run Siren in the browser (by entering `localhost` in the browser), you will need to allow CORS in the http API.
-This can be done by adding the flag `--http-allow-origin "*"` in both beacon node and validator client.
-If you would like to access Siren beyond the local computer, we recommend to use ssh tunnel.
-This requires ssh tunnel to connect to 3 ports: `80` (assuming the port is unchanged as per the [installation guide](./ui-installation.md#docker-recommended), `5052` (for beacon node) and `5062` (for validator client).
-You can use the command below to perform ssh tunneling:
+If you run Siren in the browser (by entering `localhost` in the browser), you will need to allow CORS in the HTTP API.
+This can be done by adding the flag `--http-allow-origin "*"` for both beacon node and validator client.
+If you would like to access Siren beyond the local computer, we recommend using an SSH tunnel.
+This requires a tunnel for 3 ports: `80` (assuming the port is unchanged as per the [installation guide](./ui-installation.md#docker-recommended), `5052` (for beacon node) and `5062` (for validator client).
+You can use the command below to perform SSH tunneling:
 ```bash
 ssh -L 80:127.0.0.1:80 -L 5052:127.0.0.1:5052 -L 5062:127.0.0.1:5062 username@local_ip
 ```